School Update Friday 13th November 2020

 It would help enormously if you were able to book in advance.
 Please use the usual booking form that is on the website.

-This e-mail will be checked throughout the holiday and we will get back to you as soon as we can.
+Or use the e-mail - email@example.com, this is checked on a regular basis as we will get back to you as soon as we can.

 Follow this link to join a virtual tour of Stroud Valley Community School: